CrankySupertoon/Megatron/README.md

- * Default Prefix: `!` or `@Feared  Bot#5349`
+ * Default Prefix: `!` or `@Megatron#5349`

 ## Important Links

 [Command List](https://bot.feared.xyz) | [Discord Server](https://discord.gg/vxN9MWh)

 ## About
-Meet FearedBot, a discord bot built to be modular and easy to expand upon through Javascript using Discord.js.
+Meet Megatron, a discord bot built to be modular and easy to expand upon through Javascript using Discord.js.
 This project is a fork of [Yuno](https://github.com/zfbx/Yuno) another great Discord bot for general purposes I try my best to add features that are requested but I'm just one person so it might take me a little while depending on the complexity or I could do it in 5 minutes.
-If there's anything you would like to see request it [here](https://github.com/Tohur-Xbl/FearedBot/issues/new)
+If there's anything you would like to see request it [here](https://github.com/Tohur-Xbl/Megatron/issues/new)
-FearedBot is a fork of [Yuno](https://github.com/zfbx/Yuno) another awesome discord bot!
+Megatron is a fork of [Yuno](https://github.com/zfbx/Yuno) another awesome discord bot!

 ### Features
 **Event Logging**

-create a private channel and type `!logchannel` for FearedBot to use that channel to log all events that happen on the server like new members, deleted message, role changes, etc.
+create a private channel and type `!logchannel` for Megatron to use that channel to log all events that happen on the server like new members, deleted message, role changes, etc.

 **Auto Role**